-If you're here you know what that particular type of regret feels like.
+If you're here, you know what that particular type of regret feels like.
 It's horrible.
 You've let yourself down, but worse is the example you've set for you kids, the complete opposite of what you want them to be.
 You're giving them an impression you don't want.
 That the parent they look to for love, care, protection, fun, support and guidance is angry, and they are the source of that anger.

-I've tried everything I could get my hands on over the years to help.
+Over time, I tried everything I could get my hands to help.
 Some things did, most didn't, which is why I did the work on myself, and why now I've built this course.
 I've trialled it again and again until I was happy it worked for others, not just me.
 And not just dads.
 As the title implies, this is for mums and dads.

 It's based on psychology, behavioural science (part of my day job) and child development insights.
+It's designed to fit into a busy working week, there's no video you need to make time to watch and no site you need to log into.
 One thing for you to do every week for seven weeks.
-It's designed to fit into a busy working week, there's no video you need to make time to watch and no site you need to log into.
-As many dads have done, you can access the course from your phone.

-Every Thursday for seven weeks, you get one email with an exercise and accompanying PDF so you can save it to your Kindle or iBooks app so you can find it later.
+Every Thursday for seven weeks, you get one email with an exercise and accompanying PDF so you can save it to your Kindle or iBooks app so you can easily find it on your phone later.
 You do the exercise and take a step forward to becoming a more patient dad.
 Each week is another step forward, with each exercise building on the previous one.

 At the end you get the full course materials as a guide for you to revisit whenever and wherever you need to.
 Alongside this you get a few retrieval cues, proven tactics of behaviour change, to keep you on track - wall paper for your phone comes at the start and a set of postcards, to put in places you'll see regularly, come a bit later.